ugo-emekauwa/hx-datastore-safeguard/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/ugo-emekauwa/hx-datastore-safeguard)

-The HyperFlex Datastore Safeguard Script for Cisco HyperFlex utilizes the HyperFlex API to automatically restore a targeted datastore's configuration if it is modified or deleted.
+Cisco HyperFlex Datastore Safeguard for Cisco HyperFlex utilizes the HyperFlex API to automatically restore a targeted datastore's configuration if it is modified or deleted.
 If a specified datastore is deleted, it will be replaced.
 If a specified datastore's provisioned capacity size or block size is changed, the settings will be changed back to the original configuration.

-This script is intended for use on Cisco HyperFlex systems in demonstration or training environments.
+This tool is intended for use on Cisco HyperFlex systems in demonstration or training environments.
 Do not use on production systems.

 ## Prerequisites:
 1. Python 3 installed, which can be downloaded from [https://www.python.org/downloads/](https://www.python.org/downloads/).